Nourish - Supporting Eye Health Naturally: Eating for Healthy Eyes | Part Two

 Knowing what foods to add to your daily diet for good eye health is really important.
 And as the saying goes: you are what you eat.
 We are literally made up of what we eat, and so what we put into our mouths can ultimately affect our eyesight, for good or for bad.

 Lucky for us, there is an extensive and varied range of foods available to us to ensure we cover all the different vitamins and minerals that are essential to eye health.
 Equally lucky is that it’s not hard to introduce them into our daily diet.

 Let’s get to it!

 Eating for Healthy Eyes

 Here is a list of my top recommended foods that I believe are essential for maintaining good eye health.
 Of course, this list is not a complete list – it is just the beginning!
 Guten Appetit!

-Dark Green Leafy and Cruciferous Veg
+No. 1 – Dark Green Leafy and Cruciferous Veg

 These greens contain a whole host of important vitamins and minerals such as of beta-carotene, iron, folate, vitamin C, lutein, zeaxanthin, zinc and vitamin E.

 Three top carotenoids for eye health include zeaxanthin, lutein, and astaxanthin.
 And guess what?
 Greens contain 2/3.